-Survey responses summarized in Exhibit 5 confirmed the vision and concept for the LSDS from the Comprehensive Plan.
+Survey responses summarized in Exhibit 6 confirmed the vision and concept for the LSDS from the Comprehensive Plan.
 The following bullets highlight key results:

 - Those who work in the subarea more strongly favored adding new homes to the area (80%) than those who live in the subarea (38%). - Respondents identified the presence of the Sounder Station as the most important asset of the area, contributing to an easy commute for residents and employees.
 The station's location was an asset for those working in the subarea because employees or customers live close by or it is easy to get there.
-An important asset to residents was the ability to have a home with some outdoor space. - Changes that respondents would most like to see in the subarea included: more green space or parks, better walkability, more and new businesses, and additional housing options.
+An important asset to residents was the ability to have a home with some outdoor space.

+Changes that respondents would most like to see in the subarea included: more green space or parks, better walkability, more and new businesses, and additional housing options.
 More affordable housing was a desire of those who worked in the area and more community or neighborhood events were important to current residents.

-Additional Public Engagement
+Public Engagement

-The Draft LSDS Plan went through additional public engagement process to share and invite feedback on the draft vision, goals, policies, and environmental review information.
-This included workshops with the Lakewood Planning Commission, an online open house, and a second stakeholders meeting.
-The City of Lakewood Planning Commission held a public hearing on November 18, 2020 and kept the hearing open through December 2, 2020.
-A 30-day comment period to take comment on the draft Planned Action was also held.
-Comments received were used to revise the Plan and LSDS Development Code, which the Planning Commission reviewed prior to voting on a recommendation to the City Council.
-The City Council held a public hearing on March 15, 2021 prior to deciding on adoption.
+The LSDS plan has gone through a public engagement process to share and invite feedback on the draft vision, goals, policies, and environmental review information.
+This included workshops with the Lakewood Planning Commission, an online open house, and a stakeholders meeting.
+The City of Lakewood held a community meeting with the Planning Commission and two SEPA comment periods regarding the Planned Action.
+Following a public hearing on the Subarea Plan and Form-Based Code, the Planning Commission made a recommendation to the City Council.
+The City Council also held a public hearing on the Subarea Plan, Form-Based Code, and Planned Action prior to deciding on adoption.
+Comments received were used to revise the Plan and regulations.